supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 ## Step 2.
 Enabling advanced debug mode

 In this tutorial, we'll be using advanced debug mode.
-It allows you to run your code locally from VSCode, while the application will be linked to the LabelingTool and you'll be able to see the results of your actions in the LabelingTool in real-time.
+It allows you to run your code locally from VSCode, while the application will be linked to the Labeling Tool and you'll be able to see the results of your actions in the Labeling Tool in real-time.

 ```python
 if sly.is_development():